AdobeDocs/experience-manager-65.en/help/mobile/phonegap-apps-arch-page-templates.md

 ### .cordova/hooks/ {#cordova-hooks}

-This directory contains the [CLI hooks](https://devgirl.org/2013/11/12/three-hooks-your-cordovaphonegap-project-needs/).
-The folders in the hooks directory contain node.js scripts that are executed at exact points during the build.
+This directory contains the [CLI hooks](https://gist.github.com/jlcarvalho/22402d013bc72f795d45a01836ce735c).
+The folders in the hooks directory contain node.js scripts that are run at exact points during the build.

 ### .cordova/hooks/after-platform_add/ {#cordova-hooks-after-platform-add}